-n September 18, 1986, the St. Mary's College Act received Royal Assent in the Legislative Assembly of Alberta, establishing St. Mary's as a not-for-profit, "private college for the promotion of higher education for Catholics and others."
+A proud member of Campus Alberta, St. Mary's came into being on September 18, 1986, when Royal Assent was given to the St. Mary's College Act in the Legislative Assembly of Alberta, establishing St. Mary's as a not-for-profit, "private college for the promotion of higher education for Catholics and others."
+St. Mary's began with an initial focus on professional courses for teachers in the Catholic school system.